AdaCore/spark2014/docs/ug/appendix.rst

 ----------------

 #.
 The Global contracts generated automatically by |GNATprove| for subprograms
-   without an explicit one does not take into account indirect calls (through access-to-subprogram and dynamic binding) and indirect reads/writes to global variables (through access variables).
+   without an explicit one do not take into account indirect calls (through access-to-subprogram and dynamic binding) and indirect reads/writes to global variables (through access variables).